danschaffer/homepage/_posts/2023-10-15-hard-boiled-eggs.md

 Hard boiled eggs are easy to make but come out differently depending on the time and temperature.
 Using a sous vide wand seems excessive but they come out exactly the same each time.
 I like 170F as a temperature but can be adjusted.
 I cook for 30 minutes but anything between 20m and an hour would not make a different.
 The temperature can be adjusted to change the consistency.
 Dunking in an ice bath can help to solidify the egg.

+youtube video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MPqnS1K4vgw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 #### Ingredients
 - any number of eggs, I usually do 6 large eggs

 #### Steps

-### boiling water
+### boiling
-- in large pot with enough water to cover layer of eggs heat until boiling
+- boil water, turn down to for slightly bubbling water
-- add eggs cold from fridge use tongs to carefully place without cracking shells
+- lower eggs carefully using tongs not to crack shells
-- lower heat to simmer with small bubbles
-- let simmer for 10m
-- do 9m for more jammy or 11m for less jammy
+- set timer for 9m for egg salad, 11m for deviled eggs, 10m for slightly jammy
-- fill large bowl with cold water filled with ice for a few minutes
+- dunk in ice water for a few minutes
+- peel
-- drain water peel or keep in fridge and peel before eating
+- can leave in fridge unpeeled and peel before eating

 ### sous vide
 - in large pot place sous vide in pot